 We identified three major urban development goals that have to be considered in order to examine the effect relationships in the shift of the current socio-technical regime towards an automated mobile society.
 Together, these work as a major paradigm for what a city should be like.

 Cities are heterogenous melting pots, where different worldviews, styles and cultures collide and connect in order to form the beautiful chaos we call city.
-New Technology changes these interactions in many ways and therefore causes new social realities in cities.
-How to embrace driverless technology in order to ensure a provision of major urban necessities and qualities?
+New Technology changes these interactions and causes new social realities in cities.
+How to embrace driverless technology in order to ensure a provision of social urban networks?

 Liveable Urban Space

-Industrialisation has changed the face of cities dramatically.
-The inflicted decline of living quality in cities was in consequence followed by a shift towards the question of liveability in urban spaces.
-The research and the movements that thus were formed, still affect planning today.
-How to approach the impacts of driverless technology without repeting the mistakes of the past?
+The inflicted decline of living quality in cities through industrialisation was in consequence followed by a shift towards the question of liveability in urban spaces.
+The research and the movements, that thus were formed, still affect planning today.
+How to approach the impacts of driverless technology without repeating the mistakes of the past?

 News & Tweets